Meet the Author

 In his free time, he mentors and coaches a growing number of students – from high school to grad school – from all over the globe, gives speeches and judges science fairs.
 Now that’s a lot for free time.
 He is passionate about making people become better version of themselves.

-He lives in New Orleans with his wife and three kids.
+He lives in the greater New Orleans area with his wife and four kids.
 When he is not making engineering decisions for a major energy company, he is teaching math to his two daughters at the kitchen table.

 Excerpts from Dream: